iCliniq Logo

 • Bone Marrow Transplantation Therapy - It is effective in preventing the progression of mental retardation in children with Hurler disease.
 Bone marrow transplantation is done before two years of age.
 It is considered a standard treatment option for infants with Hurler disease.

-• Enzyme Replacement Therapy - It is proven effective for the treatment of Gaucher disease type I. Enzyme replacement therapy improves lung and cardiac function and the patient's overall condition.
+• Enzyme Replacement Therapy - It has been proven effective in the treatment of Gaucher disease type I. Enzyme replacement therapy improves lung and cardiac function and the patient's overall condition.

 • Proteostasis Regulators - They help to control different steps involved in the progression of metabolic diseases associated with lysosomal storage diseases.